 Dr. Lisa Larkin is a board-certified internist practicing internal medicine and women’s health since 1991.
-She is owner and President of Lisa Larkin, MD, and Associates, an independent, multispecialty practice offering Direct Primary Care, Concierge primary care and women’s health in Cincinnati, Ohio.
+She is owner and President of Lisa Larkin, MD, and Associates, an independent, multispecialty practice offering Direct Primary Care, Concierge primary care and women’s health in Cincinnati, Ohio, as well as Founder/CEO of Ms.Medicine, a concierge primary care practice for women.
 She also currently serves as Director of Women’s Corporate Health for TriHealth, and she is the Founder and Executive Director of the Cincinnati Sexual Health Consortium, a non-profit designed to improve the sexual health and wellness of individuals in the Greater Cincinnati region through improved clinician collaboration and community outreach.

 She is a 1988 AOA graduate of Yale University School of Medicine, and she completed her Internal Medicine residency at the University of Chicago in 1991.
 She is Fellow of the American College of Physicians, is certified as a menopause clinician by the North American Menopause Society (NAMS), and is a Fellow of the International Society for the Study of Women’s Sexual Health (ISSWSH).
 Dr. Larkin also currently serves on the Board of Directors of ISSWSH.